int128/kaniko-action/README.md

 # kaniko-action [![ts](https://github.com/int128/kaniko-action/actions/workflows/ts.yaml/badge.svg)](https://github.com/int128/kaniko-action/actions/workflows/ts.yaml)

-This is an action to build and push a Docker image using [Kaniko](https://github.com/GoogleContainerTools/kaniko).
+This is an action to build and push a Docker image using [Kaniko](https://github.com/GoogleContainerTools/kaniko) in GitHub Actions.
-It is designed to work with the Docker's official actions.
+It is designed to work with the Docker's official actions such as `docker/login-action` or `docker/metadata-action`.

-This action runs the image of Kaniko executor using `docker run` command.

 ## Getting Started